Rhododendron sect. Vireya

 Rhododendron section Vireya (vireyas) is a tropical group of Rhododendron species, numbering about 300 in all.
+The group may also be treated as Rhododendron subgenus Vireya.
 Vireyas are native to southeastern Asia and range from Thailand to Australia.

 Description

 Vireya are morphologically diverse, and characterised by seeds with tailed appendages, the presence of leaf idioblasts and capsule valves which twist upon opening.